 “I had a biopsy in March 2017 and was told that my cancer was asbestos-related, and that I have mesothelioma.
 I feel out breath and tired all the time.
 I also find that I am unable to walk very far.
 Since having chemotherapy, there has been no improvement in my breathing and I still feel tired.”

-His solicitor Isobel Lovett, partner and head of industrial disease at London law firm Hodge Jones & Allen, said: “Mesothelioma is only caused by exposure to asbestos.
+His solicitor Isobel Lovett, partner and head of asbestos and mesothelioma compensation department at London law firm Hodge Jones & Allen, said: “Mesothelioma is only caused by exposure to asbestos.
 It is likely that Mr. McCormack contracted this disease as a result of his employers exposing him to asbestos at work and failing to protect him from this deadly substance.
 In the years of his employment office ceiling tiles were often made of asbestos, and suspended ceiling and floor voids were lined with asbestos board.
 We are appealing on behalf of Mr. McCormack to all former colleagues who worked with him at ICL in Feltham and MMI in Farnborough to help with the investigation into his exposure to asbestos.”

 If you have any information, please contact Isobel Lovett, a Partner and Head of Asbestos and Mesothelioma Compensation department at Hodge Jones & Allen on 020 7874 8502 or email firstname.lastname@example.org.